 If a member of staff has concerns about a child, they will need to decide what action to take.
-Where possible, there should be a conversation with the Designated Safeguarding Lead to agree a course of action, although any staff member can make a referral to children's social care/consult with ChECS/contact the police.
-Other options could include referral to specialist services or early help services and should be made in accordance with the referral threshold set by the Cheshire East's Safeguarding Children Partnership.
-In the first instance staff should discuss early help requirements with the Designated Safeguarding Lead.
-If early help is appropriate the designated safeguarding lead will support the staff member in liaising with other agencies and setting up an inter-agency assessment as appropriate.
+Where possible, there should be a conversation with the Designated Safeguarding Lead to agree a course of action, although any staff member can make a referral to Children's Social Care/consult with Cheshire East Consultation Service (ChECS)/contact the police.
+Other options could include referral to specialist services or early help services and should be made in accordance with the referral threshold set by Cheshire East's Safeguarding Children Partnership.

+In the first instance staff should discuss 'Early Help' requirements with the Designated Safeguarding Lead.
+If early help is appropriate the Designated Safeguarding Lead will support the staff member in liaising with other agencies and setting up an inter-agency assessment as appropriate.

-As staff may be required to support other agencies and professionals in an early help assessment; all staff are aware of the relevant assessments and appropriate support is given to them when they undertake an early help assessment.
+As staff may be required to support other agencies and practitioners and parents/carers and children in an early help assessment; all staff are aware of the relevant assessments and appropriate support is given to them when they undertake an early help assessment.

-Where early help and or other support is appropriate, we ensure that the case is kept under constant review.
+Where early help and or other support is appropriate, we ensure that the situation for the child is kept under constant review.
 If the child's situation doesn't appear to be improving, we take appropriate action.